seek4science/seek/tmp/docs/redis_filestore_cache_plan_2655_2026-07-07.md

 2. A configurable maximum size — items above it are stored/retrieved via the filesystem instead.
 3. An exception-notification email when an item is too large to cache in Redis.
 4. Investigate Solid Cache first, as an alternative, before implementing.

+Requirement 3 is deliberately *not* built as written — see the decision below.

 ## Decision: Redis + FileStore overflow, not Solid Cache